Transformer: Induction coils

 The first type of transformer to see wide use was the induction coil, invented by Irish-Catholic Rev. Nicholas Callan of Maynooth College, Ireland in 1836.
-He was one of the first researchers to realize the more turns the secondary winding has in relation to the primary winding, the larger the induced secondary EMF will be.
+He was one of the first researchers to realize that the more turns the secondary winding has in relation to the primary winding, the larger the induced secondary EMF will be.
 Induction coils evolved from scientists' and inventors' efforts to get higher voltages from batteries.
 Since batteries produce direct current (DC) rather than AC, induction coils relied upon vibrating electrical contacts that regularly interrupted the current in the primary to create the flux changes necessary for induction.
 Between the 1830s and the 1870s, efforts to build better induction coils, mostly by trial and error, slowly revealed the basic principles of transformers.

 First alternating current transformers

-By the 1870s, efficient generators producing alternating current (AC) were available, and it was found AC could power an induction coil directly, without an interrupter.
+By the 1870s, efficient generators producing alternating current (AC) were available, and it was found that AC could power an induction coil directly, without an interrupter.

 In 1876, Russian engineer Pavel Yablochkov invented a lighting system based on a set of induction coils where the primary windings were connected to a source of AC.
-The secondary windings could be connected to several 'electric candles' (arc lamps) of his own design.
+The secondary windings could be connected to several electric candles (arc lamps) of his own design.
 The coils Yablochkov employed functioned essentially as transformers.

 In 1878, the Ganz factory, Budapest, Hungary, began producing equipment for electric lighting and, by 1883, had installed over fifty systems in Austria-Hungary.
 Their AC systems used arc and incandescent lamps, generators, and other equipment.

 In 1882, Lucien Gaulard and John Dixon Gibbs first exhibited a device with an initially widely criticized laminated plate open iron core called a 'secondary generator' in London, then sold the idea to the Westinghouse company in the United States in 1886.
 They also exhibited the invention in Turin, Italy in 1884, where it was highly successful and adopted for an electric lighting system.
 Their open-core device used a fixed 1:1 ratio to supply a series circuit for the utilization load (lamps).
 However, the voltage of their system was controlled by moving the iron core in or out.